William Randolph Hearst

-Early life
+Early life and education

-Hearst was born in San Francisco to George Hearst, a millionaire mining engineer, owner of gold and other mines through his corporation, and his much younger wife Phoebe Apperson Hearst, from a small town in Missouri.
+Hearst was born in San Francisco to George Hearst on April 29, 1863, a millionaire mining engineer, owner of gold and other mines through his corporation, and his much younger wife Phoebe Apperson Hearst, from a small town in Missouri.
 The elder Hearst later entered politics.
 He served as a U.S. Senator, first appointed for a brief period in 1886 and was then elected later that year.
 He served from 1887 to his death in 1891.